gri-gus/streamdeck-python-sdk/README.md

 pip install "streamdeck-sdk[dev]"
 ```

+During this installation, additional libraries needed for development are installed:

+* [streamdeck-sdk-pi](https://pypi.org/project/streamdeck-sdk-pi) - Property Inspector generator in Python

+* [streamdeck-sdk-cli](https://pypi.org/project/streamdeck-sdk-cli) - useful command line utilities

+> ⚠️ These libraries should not be present in the plugin's `requirements.txt`.

 ## Features

 * Ease of use.
 You can quickly create your own plugin without having to understand how websockets and